 Anju Malhotra

-Anju Malhotra is Professor of Practice at the Johns Hopkins University Bloomberg School of Public Health and seconded full time to the GFF at the World Bank as Senior Gender and M&E Advisor for the MAGE project.
+Anju Malhotra is a co-Primary Investigator on the MAGE project.
+She is a Professor of Practice at the Johns Hopkins University Bloomberg School of Public Health and seconded full time to the GFF at the World Bank as Senior Gender and M&E Advisor for the MAGE project.
 She leads the effort to advance GFF’s work on gender and equity measurement and results and serves as the primary liaison for the GFF-JHU partnership on MAGE.
 She is a recognized leader on gender equality, reproductive health, adolescent rights, monitoring and evaluation.
 Anju previously headed UNICEF’s work on gender equality and served as Vice President Research, Impact and Evaluation at the International Center for Research on Women.

 Charlotte Pram Nielsen